CartoDB/Windshaft-cartodb/docs/named_maps.md

 #### template.json

-The response back from the API provides the name of your MapConfig as a template, enabling you to create the Named Map details by inserting your variables into the template where placeholders are defined, and create custom queries using SQL.
 The `name` argument defines how to name this "template_name".json.
 Note that there are some requirements for how to name a Named Map template.
 See the [`name`](#arguments) argument description for details.

 ```javascript
 {